ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/sample_code/labview/labview_sync_read_write_protocol_2_0.md

 - Description

-  This example writes goal positions to two Dynamixels and repeats to read present positions simultaneously until Dynamixels stop moving.
-The funtions that are related with the Syncread and Syncwrite handle the number of items which are near each other in the Dynamixel control table on multiple Dynamixels, such as the goal position and the goal velocity.
+  This example writes goal positions to two DYNAMIXEL's and repeats to read present positions simultaneously until DYNAMIXEL stop moving.
+The funtions that are related with the Syncread and Syncwrite handle the number of items which are near each other in the Dynamixel control table on multiple DYNAMIXEL's, such as the goal position and the goal velocity.

 - Available Dynamixel